31 Best Looker Studio Connectors for Marketing Agencies in 2026

 Running reports for multiple clients across multiple tools?
 It adds up fast — more platforms, more connectors, more fees, more headaches.

-That’s where all-in-one tools like Swydo step in.
+That’s where all-in-one marketing agency reporting tool like Swydo step in.

 Plug In Where It Counts